oneeve8/kobble-data/content/videonarrativehowto.md

 Notice the top bar in your Kobble view has tabs open as you work.
 You can keep them open or close them as needed.

-Just one more thing to help yyour markdown view.
+Just one more thing to help you get started.
+Be sure to take advantage of your iPad’s multi-tasking features.
+Aftyour markdown view.
 Be sure to check out our Markdown cheat sheet if you need help with Markdown syntax.
 Triple colons s

 Kobble is so unique, that you may not have ever seen anything like it before.